"Music is the greatest communication in the world"

 In Music at Key stage 3, pupils will have the opportunity to sing and learn to play a number of instruments, including the keyboard.
 Pupils learn to read music and begin to appreciate how the history of music directly affects the music that they listen to.
 They will also work with computer technology, exploring modern composition techniques.

-KS3 music provides the skills for the students to develop on to KS4.
+KS3 music provides the skills for the pupils to develop on to KS4.

 Key Stage 4